Stephanie Keitz Visual Artist

 Keitz’s series LOST IN LA (2013) and INBETWEEN (2014) are also based on imprints and also use textiles.
 In this case, however, the textiles are present only in the form of traces.
 Each of the large-format ink prints on paper features the mark left by a piece of clothing whose specific qualities can be recreated in the viewer’s imagination.
 They were made by pressing or throwing the ink-soaked garment directly onto the paper.
 Here, the act of conserving is also an act of extinction: the items of clothing attest to their past at the same time as bringing it to a close.
 In the act of printing, their movements and traces are both made present and deleted.
 Brought to a standstill, their history of enveloping ends and they become memory in the print.

-Keitz’s new sculptures (BLACK CLUSTER I & II, 2014; Amnesia, 2015) are related to another series based on gestures of conserving (CAPSULES, since 2011).
+Keitz’s new sculptures (BLACK MASS I & II, 2014; AMNESIA, 2015) are related to another series based on gestures of conserving (CAPSULES, since 2011).
 Here, materials that formerly performed an enveloping function (as well as everyday items) are compressed and covered with wax, reversing their status by turning them into cores.
 Whereas in the Kapseln, Keitz conserved one specific everyday material, binding it with thread and enclosing it in wax, the new works are collections: masses of textiles are merged, their colours and materialities converging in a process of assimilation.
 The individual fabrics are barely distinguishable, seeming to run into one another, partly vanishing into an invisible inner space.
 They cannot be identified.
 Their materialities and histories, often spanning several decades, become less and less accessible.
 We are confronted with a layering of time levels and a compression of memories whose heaviness seems to result from their refusal of narrative.
 The anonymity of these formerly personal materials comes to the fore and this reference to perishability marks the borders of the private.
 At the same time, however, new objects are created whose corporeality results from their assimilation of memories and which speak of these memories, however abstractly.